6 Simple But Powerful Steps To Follow Your Bliss.

 Loving myself

-In order to have more moments of bliss, I had to love myself more.
+In order to follow my bliss, I had to love myself more.
 I used to think that I had to get everything I ever wanted in order to have a fulfilling life.

 Learning how to love myself help me fill my cup and have enough left to give to others.

 When I decided to follow my bliss, I admit that I was scared.
-I did not know where to begin or how to go about it.
-The thing that scared me the most was I did not know where my path would take me and I was going to be a big failure.
+I didn’t know where to begin or how to go about it.
+The thing that scared me the most was I didn’t know where my path would take me and I was going to be a big failure.

 But then I asked myself, “What do I have to lose if I try?”
 It felt like an even greater loss than not having tried at all.
-I had to trust that everything I needed to succeed was already built within me.
+I had to trust that everything I needed to succeed was already inside of me.
 If I needed help and guidance, someone or something will come along at the perfect time to help me.

-It is a big leap of faith to follow your bliss.
-You will not know where the path will lead you and that feels scary.
-Push that feeling aside and you will overcome one of the hardest obstacles.
+It’s a big leap of faith to follow your bliss.
+You won’t know where the path will lead you and that feels scary.
+But if you can overcome your fear, what waits for you on the other side, like Joseph Campbell said, is “the life that you ought to be living.”

 More Ways To Follow Your Bliss

-If you want to take a deeper dive into the process of following your bliss via Joseph Campbell’s ideas, read How to find your bliss when you don’t know where to start.
+Thanks for reading!
+If you want to take a deeper dive into following your bliss, read How to find your bliss when you don’t know where to start.